Hany-Almnaem/pdp/design.md

 ### Proof Set Creation
 1. A client and provider agree to set up a proof set
-2. They call the verifier contract to create a new proof set
+2. The provider callsthe verifier contract to create a new proof set
-3. The proof set is initialized with owner permissions and challenge parameters
+3. The proof set is initialized with owner permissions belonging to the provider and challenge parameters

 ### Data Verification
 1. The provider adds Merkle roots to the proof set